MACD: Model-Aware Contrastive Decoding via Counterfactual Data

 \section{Related Work}

 \paragraph{Vision-Language Models.} Vision-language models (Video-LLMs) have rapidly advanced by coupling powerful visual encoders with large language models (LLMs).
-Early systems such as BLIP-2~\citep{li2023blip} and Flamingo~\citep{alayrac2022flamingo} introduced query-based transformers and gated cross-attention to bridge the modality gap, while the LLaVA~\citep{lin2024video} showed that an instruction-tuned LLM with a projection layer can effectively adapt visual features, enabling versatile agents like MiniGPT-4~\citep{zhu2023minigpt} and InstructBLIP~\citep{dai2023instructblip}.
-This paradigm has been extended to the temporal domain with Video-LLMs such as Video-LLaMA~\citep{zhang2023video} and Video-ChatGPT~\citep{maaz2024video}, and further scaled in recent open-source systems~\citep{zheng2024opencodeinterpreter}.
+Early systems such as BLIP-2~\citep{li2023blip} and Flamingo~\citep{alayrac2022flamingo} introduced query-based transformers and gated cross-attention to bridge the modality gap, while systems such as Video-LLaVA~\citep{lin2024video} showed that instruction-tuned LLMs with visual projection modules can effectively adapt visual features, enabling versatile agents like MiniGPT-4~\citep{zhu2024minigpt} and InstructBLIP~\citep{dai2023instructblip}.
+This paradigm has been extended to the temporal domain with Video-LLMs such as Video-LLaMA~\citep{zhang2023video} and Video-ChatGPT~\citep{maaz2024video}, and further scaled in recent open-source systems such as Qwen-VL and InternVL~\citep{wang2024qwen2,zhu2025internvl3}.
 Although these systems perform well on many video understanding tasks, recent analyses show that Video-LLMs still suffer from object and event hallucinations, especially in long videos with cluttered scenes and complex temporal relations~\citep{huang2025survey, ji2023survey}.

 \paragraph{Hallucination in LLMs.} Hallucination, the generation of plausible but factually incorrect content, is a central challenge for large language and vision-language models~\citep{huang2025survey}.
 Its causes include spurious dataset correlations, parametric knowledge gaps, and failures to ground predictions in the input evidence~\citep{ji2023survey}.
 In vision-language settings, hallucination can appear as object hallucination (describing non-existent entities), attribute hallucination (misstating properties), or relation hallucination (incorrect spatial or functional relations)~\citep{rohrbach2018object}.
 To evaluate such errors, benchmarks such as POPE~\citep{li2023evaluating} have been proposed, along with metrics like CHAIR~\citep{rohrbach2018object} that quantify fine-grained object hallucinations.
 Existing work tackles hallucination from several angles.
 Training-time methods reshape the model’s behavior by finetuning on curated negative data~\citep{sheng2025regularized} or using reinforcement learning to penalize hallucinations, as in Behaviorally Calibrated Reinforcement Learning ~\citep{wu2025mitigating}.
 Post-hoc approaches edit or rerank generated outputs with an external verifier, such as Woodpecker~\citep{yin2024woodpecker}.
 A third line intervenes at inference time without changing model parameters.
 This family includes contrastive decoding (CD) methods and other sampling-based strategies that use additional views or signals to steer generation: for example, self-consistency decoding aggregates multiple samples to reject unstable answers~\citep{wang2022self, taubenfeld2025confidence}, while self-reflection and self-refinement methods let the model critique and revise its own outputs~\citep{madaan2023self,kim2023language}.
 Recent multimodal works such as VCD and DAMRO~\citep{leng2024mitigating,gong2024damro} instantiate this idea for vision-language models by leveraging contrastive visual views or internal representations.